Joy6000/Stops-Prefab/README.md

     commandsDir: 'commands' // Commands Directory
     eventsDir: 'events'
 })
+.setToken('super secret token') // logs your bot in (EXPERIMENTAL!)
 .setPrefix('>') // sets prefix .setMongoURI('MONGOURI') // Must have a mongo server up and running!
 .showWarnings(false) // If set to false warnings will not show.
 Set to true by default.